Start9Labs/documentation/site/source/user-manual/flashing/flashing-pi.rst

     .. group-tab:: Linux

         #.
-At the bottom of the page, under "Assets," download the ``embassyOS_raspberrypi.tar.gz`` file and open a terminal in the directory you save it to.
+At the bottom of the page, under "Assets," download the ``embassyos_raspberrypi.tar.gz`` file and open a terminal in the directory you save it to.

                 .. figure:: /_static/images/flashing/raspi-tar-asset.png
                     :width: 60%